-Figure 6.26: LCD breakout board PCB layout, Bottom layer with silkscreen of top layer overlayed.Before discussing the program, the database’s should be explained.
+Figure 6.26: LCD breakout board PCB layout, Bottom layer with silkscreen of top layer overlaid.

+Before discussing the program, the databases should be explained.
 Two tables were used in the database, one called ”Orders”, for the orders that are to be placed on the Component Store page and another table called ”Components”, for a record of the dispensary mechanisms in the Vending Machine, the component they dispense and the address they are using.

 The Master program logic diagram can be seen in Figure 6.26.
 The diagram shows a simplified view of how the Master program operates.
 The program begins by checking the RFID reader for incoming data.
 The database is then queried with the RFID data to get the student number.
 Extra checks are done to check if an administrator is present.
-If so, a free-up command will be preformed, reseting the empty and jam flags in the database and relevant modules.
+If so, a free-up command will be performed, resetting the empty and jam flags in the database and relevant modules.
 The orders relating to the student number will then be acquired from the database and dispensary requests will be sent to each relevant module, one by one.
 Responses from each module will be received after each module has finished dispensing and the Master program will act accordingly.

-The responses expected are; Jam, Empty, Low ans Success.
+The responses expected are; Jam, Empty, Low and Success.
 A Jam and Empty report will warrant the Master program to email an administrator, advising them to attend to the Vending Machine and detailing the reason why.
 A Low and Success report will just update the relevant tables, but no email will be sent.
 All cases will generate a report in the log, which will be discussed later.
 This is repeated until all orders relating to the student/staff number requesting a dispense, are completed.
 The program will then return to wait for a student card to read in and receive RFID data, which will then start this process again.

 In addition to the above loop, additional user feedback is provided in the program.
 Firstly, a log is kept of all the activities of the program and whether they are errors or successful operations.
 Secondly, LCD messages are transmitted to the first MCU module, which should have a LCD connected to give to the user swiping his/her student card.